Lu-lou-cs/Lucky-White-Ball-Game/README.md

 # Lucky-White-Ball-Game
-This is a simple random ball-drawing game.
+This program is a simple game where three players draw balls from a box.
+The box contains red, blue, and one with ball.
+Players keep drawing until they get the white ball.
+The player who needs the fewest draws wins the game.
+---
+## How to Run
+Run the program in a terminal with: python main.py